 Chris is the former Co-CEO of Roadshow Films Group and Managing Director of Roadshow Entertainment, Television and Digital.
 In his 30+ years in the industry, he has worked across all areas of home entertainment and played an integral role in spearheading its development and growth.
 With award-winning producer John Edwards, Chris established Roadshow Rough Diamond, the production company responsible for creating hit dramas including Romper Stomper.

-Deputy Chairman, AHEDA
+Deputy Chair, AHEDA

 AHEDA and Social Responsibility